kiaito/Banking-App/README.md

 - Close / Delete any of the accounts

-The Admin user will login to create new Customer Accounts.
+### The Admin will be able to:
+- Login
+- View all customers
+- View all accounts
+_ Create any account
+- Delete any account